 Upon becoming successful with their assessment test the student is then helped with all the paperwork again all free of charge.

 For the future we want to continue with our service of assisting students into college or university whether they are international or EU, but we also want to work closely with helping British born people into university too.
 There are many parts of our communities that feel society doesn’t really care or help them.
 Thankfully our staff have a strong desire to help these people too.
 So, one of our focuses will be to help and assist UK students.

-We also, as an institution, want to expand our educational department.
-We work with a few colleges to administer their Level 2 or Level 3 courses, but we want to do more.
 We know the needs of students not only in London but also throughout the country and when universities wish to expand and open their own campus in another major city then we can be in a position to assist them right from recruitment to administering the course for them.

 There are so many opportunities out there and most people are unaware of them, but we want to change that and bring people to higher education.